tarruda/tarruda.github.io/src/contents/articles/neovim-smart-ui-protocol/index.md

 monospaced font grid to represent every part of the UI, which makes perfect sense for terminal-only programs but is very limiting in other scenarios.
-Fixing this would require significant changes to the [redrawing module][screen.c], something that can potentially introduces many bugs and further delay a stable release.
+Fixing this would require significant changes to the [redrawing module][screen.c], something that can potentially introduce many bugs and further delay a stable release.

 With that said, I've been working on what I believe to be a relatively simple